 Wiley contends that Congress intended that publishers, moviemakers and other copyright owners would be able to control where their products would be sold and at what price.

-As in the Costco (COST) case, the Obama administration is backing the copyright owners, contending that other provisions in the law provide protection against abuses.
+As in the Costco (COST:US) case, the Obama administration is backing the copyright owners, contending that other provisions in the law provide protection against abuses.
 The government points to a provision it says guarantees that libraries could lend books they import legally.

 In its clash with Omega, Costco may have cleared a separate path for retailers to avoid copyright liability.
 That fight centers on Seamaster watches that bore a copyrighted logo on the back and were originally sold abroad.
 Costco acquired the watches from a distributor and sold them for $1,200, almost $700 below Omega’s suggested retail price.